SaravanaRaja88/CppPracticeSTL/README.md

 ## Intro
 The purpose of this repo is to practise all the STL containers and algorithms using the google test.
-This was we explore the STL as well as the google test framework
+This way we explore the STL as well as the google test framework

 ## Build google test